johnnyghost/extractify/README.md

 ### getParsedQueryParameters([sparameters])
 Get an object with parsed query parameters.
-If no parameter is passed then the current URL will be parsed, else it parse an string of query parameters.
+If no parameter is passed then the query parameter string is relative to the current URL, else it parses an given string of query parameters.

 ## License